inscidar/biological-accessibility-tutorial/sessions/0_background.md

 ### Accessibility is Good for Everyone

-We all encounter a situation where we are become disabled termporarily.
+We all encounter situations in our lives where we become disabled.

 ![Schetch showing different disabilities that are permanent, temporary or situational](../assets/imgs/areas.png)